Alfred D. Barksdale: Personal life

 Barksdale married Louisa Estill Winfree on December 15, 1934, and they had two daughters.

 Death and legacy

-Barksdale died on August 16, 1972 in Lynchburg, and is buried at its historic Spring Hill cemetery.
+Barksdale died on August 16, 1972, in Lynchburg.
 His wartime papers from his World War I service are held by the VMI library, and those from his federal judicial service are held by the University of Virginia library.
-VMI established a scholarship in his name in 1974-1975.
+VMI established a scholarship in his name in 1974–1975.